Rail transport in Poland: Overview

-In 2011–2015 the Warsaw-Gdańsk-Gdynia railway line has undergone a major upgrading costing $3 billion, partly funded by the European Investment Bank, including track replacement, realignment of curves and relocation of sections of track to allow speeds up to 200 km/h, modernization of stations, and installation of the most modern ETCS Level 2 signalling system, which is to be completed in June 2015.
+In 2011–2015, the Warsaw-Gdańsk-Gdynia railway line has undergone a major upgrading costing $3 billion, partly funded by the European Investment Bank, including track replacement, realignment of curves and relocation of sections of track to allow speeds up to 200 km/h, modernization of stations, and installation of the most modern ETCS Level 2 signalling system, which is to be completed in June 2015.
 In December 2014 new Alstom Pendolino high-speed trains were put into service between Gdańsk, Warsaw and Kraków reducing the rail travel time from Gdańsk to Warsaw to 2 hours 58 minutes, to be reduced in late 2015 to 2 hours 37 minutes.

 In 2008, the government announced the construction of a dedicated high speed line based on the French TGV model and possibly using TGV style trainsets, by 2020.
 The Y-shaped line would link Warsaw to Łódź, Poznań and Wrocław at speeds of up to 320 km/h.
 The plans included an upgrade of the Central Rail Line to 250 km/h or more, as this line has an LGV-like profile.
 In December 2011 plans to build the high speed 'Y' line were postponed until 2030, due to the high cost.

-As of 2008, foreign services include EuroCity and EuroNight trains between Western and Eastern Europe, most notably the EN Jan Kiepura direct sleeping cars between Russia and Amsterdam, Basel and Munich via Warsaw, Poznan and Germany.
+As of 2008, foreign services include EuroCity and EuroNight trains between Western and Eastern Europe, most notably the EN Jan Kiepura direct sleeping cars between Amsterdam, Basel and Munich via Warsaw, Poznan and Germany.
 They generally consist of coaches from different rail operators that are added to the train as it passes through their area of operation.